Protocols can produce unstranded or stranded (forward/reverse) data

 After you've uploaded the assay data and sample data to your RNA-seq experiment in Pluto, you'll be ready for the Configure pipeline step.

-Along with the genome and library type, you'll need to select the strandedness from three options:
+Along with the genome and library type, you'll need to select the strandedness from four options:

 Once you've selected the strandedness option for your data, click Run pipeline!